Gtaray/FG-Exporter/README.md

 This exporter has only been tested with the **CoreRPG** and **D&D 5e** rulesets.
 It _should_ be flexible enough to support any ruleset, but there are likely some rulesets that operate a little differently than normal.
 In these cases, feel free to submit an Issue on this github, leave a comment on the Fantasy Grounds forum, or message me through Discord (@Saagael#5728).

 ## Future Updates

-### Export Tokens

-Tokens contained in any records will be exported, but currently the exporter doesn't handle exporting specific tokens.
-This will be added in the next update.

 ### [Ghost Writer ](https://github.com/MeAndUnique/GhostWriter) Support